Federal Tax Reform (Public Law 115-97) and SB 1529 (2018)

 - Transportation projects (ORS 315.336).

-*The credit for long-term rural enterprise zone facilities must be certified on or before June 30, 2018.
+*The credit for long-term rural enterprise zone facilities must have been certified on or before June 30, 2018.